Multipath Fading Channel

 By convention, the delay of the first path is typically set to zero.
 For subsequent paths, a 1 microsecond delay corresponds to a 300 m difference in path length.
 In some outdoor multipath environments, reflected paths can be up to several kilometers longer than the shortest path.
 With the path delays specified above, the last path is 4.5 km longer than the shortest path, and thus arrives 15 microseconds later.

-Together, the path delays and path gains specify the channel's average delay profile.
+Together, the path delays and path gains specify the average delay profile of the channel.
 Typically, the average path gains decay exponentially with delay (i.e., the dB values decay linearly), but the specific delay profile depends on the propagation environment.
 In the delay profile specified above, we assume a 3 dB decrease in average power for every 5 microseconds of path delay.

 The following variables control the Rician channel System object.
-The Doppler shift of the specular component is typically smaller than the maximum Doppler shift (above) and depends on the mobile's direction of travel relative to the direction of the specular component.
+The Doppler shift of the specular component is typically smaller than the maximum Doppler shift (above) and depends on the direction of travel of the mobile relative to the direction of the specular component.
 The K-factor specifies the linear ratio of average received power from the specular component relative to that of the associated diffuse components.

 KFactor = 10; % Linear ratio of specular power to diffuse power specDopplerShift = 100; % Doppler shift of specular component (Hz)